Piratexx003/JMT-Report-Generator/README.md

 # JMT-Report-Generator
-📊 JMT Report Generator – Excel Report Tools - by Aniruddha Dey, DPA - Coochbehar
+📊 JMT Report Generator – Excel Report Tools - by Aniruddha Dey, DPA - Coochbehar with the help of AI

 > ⚠️ Disclaimer: These scripts are designed specifically for Excel files exported from the JMT Portal via
 Report > Application List (Birth)